albidgy/FLIC/README.md

 --extra_filter_iso        (Isoforms reconstruction module) Perform additional filtering of final isoforms
                           based on expression levels greater than or equal to 1% of total gene expression.
                           NOTE: gene boundaries will not be changed

+-v / --version            Show a version of tool and exit
 ```
 <span style="font-size:1.2em;"> Optional arguments </span>

 ```
+--ref_annot               Path to reference annotation file in GTF format.
+                          Example: /path/to/reference_annotation.gtf

 --splice_sites            (Splice sites correction module) Path to file with a list of splice sites

 --downsampling_min_thr    (Downsampling module) Number of reads per gene less than a specified value is